 In our Instagram flyer, young people can also find important safety and privacy settings and helpful tips on what to do in the event of (cyber)bullying or harassment.

 In episode 4 of our podcast "klicksafe asks..." we address the question "How can we increase our digital well-being?"
-With communications scientist Dr. Ruth Wendt, we try to find answers to how we can increase our digital well-being.
+With communications scientist Dr. Ruth Wendt, we try to find answers to the question of how we can increase our digital well-being.
 The focus will once again be on the question of how children and young people can learn to use digital media in a healthy way.

 Since June 2022, Instagram offers the possibility to keep a better eye on your children's activities with "Parental Control".
 With the function, you can, for example, set time limits and set break times, check reported content and accounts or get an overview of your children's followers.
 Private messages are excluded from supervision.